fjovine/FourBarLinkage/README.md

 # User manual
 The server runs as a console app and connects to the TCP/IP port 1234 responding to the HTTP protocol.

-Once che command line is executing, open a browser to http://localhost:1234/ and a web page similar to the following will be loaded.
+Once launched, open a browser to http://localhost:1234/ and a web page similar to the following will be loaded.

 ![fig1](https://github.com/fjovine/FourBarLinkage/blob/master/Doc/FBL_01.png)